roc-streaming/roc-toolkit/docs/sphinx/internals/pipelines.rst

 The flow of the write part is the following:

-* each packet received from the network is routed to a receiver port pipeline, according to the packet destination address;
+* packet received from the network is routed to appropriate endpoint pipeline, according to the packet destination address;
-* in the port pipeline, packet headers and payload are parsed, according to the port protocol;
+* in the endpoint pipeline, packet headers and payload are parsed, according to the endpoint protocol;
+* packet is routed to session group of the receiver slot to which endpoint belongs;
-* each packet is routed to a receiver session pipeline, according to the packet source address;
+* packet is routed to appropriate session pipeline, according to the packet source;
-* in the session pipeline, each packet is routed to a specific queue, according to the packet stream identifier;
+* in the session pipeline, packet is routed to a specific queue, according to the packet stream identifier;
 * the packet is stored in that queue.

 The flow of the read part is the following:

 * the sound card thread requests a frame from the receiver pipeline;
-* the receiver pipeline requests a frame from every receiver session pipeline;
+* the receiver pipeline requests a frame from mixer
+* mixer requests a frame from every session pipeline of every receiver slot;
 * the frame is requested through several frame readers;
 * the frame is being built from packets, for which the packets are requested from packet readers;
 * the packets are requested through several packet readers;